datastreamsio/moby-tracking-sdk/docs/DATA_SPECIFICATION.md

 #### appId

 The unique identifier for an app.
 Also known as bundle identifier or package name.
-An example appId be: `com.carrotstore.orderapp`.
+An example appId could be: `com.carrotstore.orderapp`.

 #### locale